kesondrakey/kesondrakey.github.io/test.md

 		<header class="major">
 			<h2>Summary</h2>
 		</header>
 		<p>Multiple labs are involved with this project, including those from Indiana University and collaborators from the University of Notre Dame.
-The key players involved include the Novick lab, Royer Lab, Barnes Lab, Yoder Labs from Indiana University and the Tank lab from Notre Dame.
-Each lab is focusing on certain key aspects of the project, described below.</p>
+The key players involved include the Novick/Biomet lab, Royer Lab, Barnes Lab, Yoder Lab, Suttles from Indiana University and the Tank lab from Notre Dame.
+Each lab is focusing on certain key aspects of the project.
+Leanr more below.</p>
 	</div>
 </section>